PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 underlying system API when it is availble.

-I think this is an interesting API to bring to the platform and it certainly opens up a range of possibilities.

-I am looking forward to the barcode detection API as it will greatly increase the performance of my [QR Scanner Web app](https://qrsnapper.appspot.com/).
+I think this is an interesting API to bring to the platform and it certainly opens up a range of possibilities, specifically for me this is about vastly increasing the performance of object detection on the web by using the underlying system as opposed to pure javascript and this is why I am looking forward to the barcode detection API as it will greatly increase the performance of my [QR Scanner Web app](https://qrsnapper.appspot.com/) whilst at the same time reducing the complexity of the application.